stefanovertua/job-postings-analysis/README.md

 ## Overview

 Data analysts have become indispensable across industries as organizations increasingly adopt data-driven strategies.
-The growing reliance on data as a core asset has driven a significant surge in demand for skilled professionals.
 However, the available talent pool has not kept pace, leaving many companies struggling to fill roles and fully leverage data for competitive advantage.

 The objective of this analysis is to provide an overview of job postings for Data Analyst roles across all 50 US states in 2019, using data sourced from the popular job platform Glassdoor.
 The purpose of the study is also to answer the following questions: